isaacjensen/isaacjensen/README.md

 <br />
 <br />

-I am a ambitous, passionate software engineer from Seattle, WA I graduated from Oregon State University with a BS in CS
+I am an ambitous, passionate Software Engineer from Seattle, WA I graduated from Oregon State University with a BS in CS in 2021

 Technologies:
 - JavaScript ES6, Python3, C/C++, HTML/CSS